ILIAS-eLearning/ILIAS/Services/Mail/README.md

 a valid mail server configuration in the global
 ILIAS administration.

-The templates of each default mail can be found in `Services/Mail/templates/default`.

-The mailing MAY base on individual settings by each user.
-These settings can configured for each user via the ILIAS GUI.
+The delivery channel for messages MAY be based on individual settings by each user.
+These settings can be configured for each user via the ILIAS GUI.

-The described classes differ in their usage and their purposes.
 There are two possible recipient channels:
 * internal - Users on the system will be addressed.
-  Internal mails will be delivered to the internal mail box, which is accessible via the ILIAS user interface.
+  Internal mails will be delivered to the internal inbox, which is accessible via the ILIAS user interface.
-  The mail classes that are used for internal purposes, uses user IDs to identify recipient and/or the sender
 * external - The mail will be sent to an external address outside of the ILIAS context.
-  These addresses are defined by external input or data fields in ILIAS e.g. the `mail`-field in ILIAS.
-  The `mail` field MUST be configured in the user configuration.

-These both channels can be combined, so the user will receive mails on both channels.
+Both channels can be combined, so the user will receive messages on both channels.

 The following chapters will describe and explain which purposes each class has and how to use them.